13 Arduino LED Projects you need to try!

-In this article, I will be showing you 13 Arduino LED projects you should check out – ranging from practical and useful lighting to some fun and wacky projects!
-LED projects are a great way for beginners to learn more about Arduino.
+In this article, I will show you 27 Arduino LED projects you do not want to miss – ranging from practical and useful lighting to fun and wacky projects!

 What you’ll need: